ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

     --8<-- "assets/aws/pcs/1-pcs-cluster-cloudformation-security-groups.yaml"
     ```

-- Under stack name use something like `AWSPCS-PTPro-sg`.
+- Under "Stack name", use something like `AWSPCS-PTPro-sg`.
-- Select the VPC ID noted in [step 1].
+- Set "VpcId" to the VPC ID noted in [step 1].
-- Enable ssh, and optionally enable DCV access.
+- Enable SSH, and optionally enable DCV access.

 ??? warning "Use a Quick create link"

-    You can use this AWS CloudFormation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fs3.us-east-1.amazonaws.com%2Fcf-templates-behdg14v2lp8-us-east-1%2F2025-12-18T134612.678Zi9c-1-pcs-cluster-cloudformation-security-groups.yaml&stackName=AWSPCS-PTPro-sg&param_CreateInboundDcvSecurityGroup=True&param_VpcId=vpc-0c6a46e761800dead&param_CreateInboundSshSecurityGroup=True&param_ClientIpCidr=0.0.0.0%2F0) to provision these security groups in `us-east-1`, however, __*you must ensure that you change the VPC ID*__ to the one created in [step 1].
+    Use this AWS CloudFormation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fs3.us-east-1.amazonaws.com%2Fcf-templates-behdg14v2lp8-us-east-1%2F2025-12-18T134612.678Zi9c-1-pcs-cluster-cloudformation-security-groups.yaml&stackName=AWSPCS-PTPro-sg&param_CreateInboundDcvSecurityGroup=True&param_VpcId=vpc-0c6a46e761800dead&param_CreateInboundSshSecurityGroup=True&param_ClientIpCidr=0.0.0.0%2F0) to provision these security groups in `us-east-1`. __*Change the VPC ID*__ to the one created in [step 1].

 ### 3. Create PCS Cluster

-!!! tip "If you have already created a cluster in this manner you can skip this step"
+??? tip "It is possible to reuse an existing PCS cluster"
+    If a compatible PCS cluster already exists, skip this step and reference its name in later steps.

 Go to the [AWS PCS console](https://console.aws.amazon.com/pcs/home#/clusters) and create a new cluster.

-- Under Cluster setup, choose a name like `AWSPCS-PTPro-cluster`
+- Under "Cluster setup", choose a name like `AWSPCS-PTPro-cluster`.
-- Set the controller size to small.
+- Set the "Controller size" to "Small".
-- Use the version of slurm compatible with the ParaTools Pro for E4S(TM) image.
-This is usually the latest version available, 25.05 as of december 2025.
+- Use the version of Slurm compatible with the ParaTools Pro for E4S™ image.
+This is usually the latest version available (`25.05` as of December 2025).
-- Under Networking:
+- Under "Networking":
-    - use the VPC ID created in [step 1]. (e.g., `AWSPCS-PTPro-cluster...`)
+    - Use the VPC ID created in [step 1] (e.g., `AWSPCS-PTPro-cluster...`).
-    - Use the subnet labeled as PrivateSubnetA created in [step 1].
+    - Select the subnet labeled `PrivateSubnetA` created in [step 1].
-    - Under "Security groups" choose "Select an existing security group"
+    - Under "Security groups" choose "Select an existing security group".
-        - Use the security group `cluster-*-sg` created in [step 2](#2-create-security-groups) (e.g., `cluster-AWSPCS-PTPro-sg`)
+        - Use the security group `cluster-*-sg` created in [step 2](#2-create-security-groups) (e.g., `cluster-AWSPCS-PTPro-sg`).
 - Click "Create Cluster" to begin creating the cluster.

 ### 4. Create shared filesystem using EFS

-- Go to [EFS console](https://console.aws.amazon.com/efs) and create a new filesystem.
-- Ensure it is in the same region as the PCS cluster you are setting up.
+- Go to the [EFS console](https://console.aws.amazon.com/efs) and ensure the region matches the region where the PCS cluster is being set up.
-- Create a file system
+- Click "Create file system":
-    - For the name choose something like `AWSPCS-PTPro-fs`.
+    - **Name**: something like `AWSPCS-PTPro-fs`.
-    - Under "Virtual Private Cloud", use the VPC ID created in [step 1](#1-create-vpc-and-subnets).
+    - **Virtual Private Cloud (VPC)**: the VPC ID from [step 1](#1-create-vpc-and-subnets).
-    - Click "Create File System"
+- Click "Create".
-    - Note the FS ID.
+- Note the "File system ID" (e.g., `fs-0123456789abcdef0`); it is needed in [step 7](#7-create-node-launch-templates).

 ### 5. Create an Instance Profile